-Smoking cessation is the most effective way to prevent COPD and to alter its progression, at any stage of the disease [3].
-The long-term benefits of smoking cessation on COPD are well documented [4-6], but recent literature reviews found surprisingly few studies on the short-term (i.e. after a few days or weeks) effects of smoking cessation on respiratory symptoms [7, 8].
-Furthermore, the few available short-term studies were often conducted in small samples and some of them are decades old [8].
-Older studies may not reflect the current situation, as cigarette consumption among smokers and the composition of cigarettes has changed substantially in the past decades [9, 10].
-The few available short-term studies show that respiratory symptoms (cough, expectoration, breathlessness and wheezing) improve in the first days and weeks after smoking cessation [8, 11, 12].
-However, increased coughing has been described anecdotally as a cigarette withdrawal symptom [7], and a recent study also suggests that cough and common cold symptoms may increase transiently after smoking cessation [13], an effect that could be explained by a reduction in secretory immunoglobulin A [14].
-In spite of the dearth of shortterm data, both the International Classification of Diseases (ICD-10) and the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) list increased cough among tobacco or nicotine withdrawal symptoms.
-There is a need
+Smoking cessation is the most effective way to prevent COPD and to alter its progression, at any stage of the disease.(3) The long-term benefits of smoking cessation on COPD are well documented, (4-6) but recent literature reviews found surprisingly few studies on the short-term (i.e. after a few days or weeks) effects of smoking cessation on respiratory symptoms.
+(7, 8) Furthermore, the few available short-term studies were often conducted in small samples and some of them are decades old.(8) Older studies may not reflect the current situation, as cigarette consumption among smokers and the composition of cigarettes changed substantially in the past decades.(9, 10) The few available short-term studies show that respiratory symptoms (cough, expectoration, breathlessness, wheezing) improve since the first days and weeks after smoking cessation.(8, 11, 12) However, increased coughing has been described anecdotally as a cigarette withdrawal symptom, (7) and a recent study also suggests that cough and common cold symptoms may increase transiently after smoking cessation, (13) an effect that could be explained by a reduction in secretory immunoglobulin A.(14) In spite of the dearth of short-term data, both the International Classification of Diseases (ICD-10) and the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) list increased cough among tobacco or nicotine withdrawal symptoms.
+There is a need for more short-term data to resolve this apparent contradiction.
+Also, as the DSM-V and ICD-11 are under development, it is important to document whether or not increased cough is a tobacco or nicotine withdrawal symptoms.